Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Break the lease early under certain circumstances.

-• Continue staying in their rented premises until the landlord has followed the proper judicial eviction process.
+• Continue staying in their premises until the landlord has followed the proper judicial eviction process.

 judges gavel on top of a clipboard with a legal balance in the background